The European Music Council (EMC) is a non-profit organisation dedicated to the development and promotion of all genres and types of music in Europe.

 - the “European Agenda for Music” – after the publication of the draft Agenda (June 2017), the dissemination and implementation phase “from theory to practice” will start

-- Raise awareness for musical diversity and music as a societal and political factor, incl. new audiences, intercultural dialogue, music and migration/refugees and their cultural and creative influences
+- Raise awareness for musical diversity and music as a societal and political factor, including new audiences, intercultural dialogue, music and migration/refugees and their cultural and creative influences

-- Speak for music in debates on the development of cultural policies in Europe and beyond in partnership with members and potential collaborators
+- Speak for music in debates on the development of cultural policies in Europe and internationally in partnership with members and potential collaborators

 - Build capacity on advocacy work among the membership